tenjumh/Transfer-Learning-Basic/README.rst

 Transfer Learning에 대해서 알아보자.

-Transfer learning is the process of:
+Transfer learning is the process of: <br>
-1. Taking a network pre-trained on a dataset
+1. Taking a network pre-trained on a dataset<br>
 2. And utilizing it to recognize image/object categories it was not trained on

 two types of transfer learning